 The School of Mathematics at Birmingham University is internationally renowned for its research in many areas of mathematics.
 There are flourishing research groups in algebra, analysis, applied analysis, combinatorics, fluid dynamics, numerical analysis, optimization and statistics.
-The main research activities in the School are summarised by the five research groups Pure Mathematics, Applied Mathematics, Theoretical and Computational Optimization, Statistics and Mathematics Education.
+The main research activities in the School are summarised by the five research groups Pure Mathematics, Applied Mathematics, Theoretical and Computational Optimization and Statistics.
 You can find out more on our research page.

 Teaching and Learning